-The construction sector contributed US$ 641 billion to the US economy in the second quarter of 2018.
-This ever-increasing growth has led to excessive competition in the sector making it extremely critical for construction companies to continually reinvent their business strategies in order to stay ahead of competitors.
+Despite the 2020 recession, the construction sector peaked at $1.57 trillion in July 2021 in the US.
+This ever-increasing growth has led to excessive competition in the sector making it extremely critical for construction companies to continually reinvent their business strategies in order to stay ahead of competitors, including construction material management.

 Examples of construction materials